 - Welding Certification Awareness

-This program is FREE for Veterans and Service members.
-There is an optional $30 fee if participants would like to take the Care.
-For additional information and class dates and times, contact Kim Zaccardelli at (252) 444-6013 or firstname.lastname@example.org.
+The program is FREE for Veterans and Service members.
+For additional information and class dates and times, contact Megan Johnson at (252) 444-6013 or firstname.lastname@example.org.

 VA Education Benefits